-In a city that has lost so much of its heritage, St Peter’s is working to restore this important building to ensure it can enter its third century of serving Christchurch.
-The amount we need to raise is $2,400,000 and there are a number of ways you can support us in reaching this target.
+In a city that has lost so much of its heritage, St Peter’s has worked to restore this important building to ensure it can enter its third century of serving Christchurch.
+The amount we need to raise over $400,000 and there are a number of ways you can support us in reaching this target.

 The ‘Living Stones’ campaign provides the opportunity to purchase either a block or stone to be used in the restoration of the church at a cost of $500 or $1000 respectively.
 You can read more about the ‘Living Stones’ campaign below.

 Opportunities and acknowledgements have been carefully considered to reflect a wide range of individual giving at amounts exceeding that of the ‘Living Stones’ campaign.
 You can donate any amount using the donate function below.

 Alternatively, we would love the opportunity to discuss in person the most effective way to give to St Peter’s Anglican Church and to answer any of your questions in greater detail.

 Some people may prefer to manage their giving by making annual pledges over a specific period, for example three years.
 We welcome this approach.
 All donations over $5 will be issued with a tax receipt and are tax deductible.

 The restored church will include a number of new blocks and stones and the church is offering people the opportunity to purchase one of these in their own name or that of a loved one.

 From the book of Saint Peter (1 Peter 2:4-5):